bkper/GSTestRunner/README.md

 <a name="options"/>
 #Options

-When calling `GSTestRunner.runSuite` You can pass some options as the third parameter, that can change the behavior:
+When calling `GSTestRunner.runSuite` you can pass some options as the third parameter, that can change the behavior:

   option    |  Type   | What it does